Special Education Law Firm

 I began my career as a legal intern with the District Attorney’s office researching and writing appeals to the New York State Appellate Division, 3rd Department.
 I then entered private practice in the area of Workers’ Compensation defense litigation and appellate law before the New York State Appellate Division, 3rd Department.
 Subsequent thereto, I entered government service with the New York State Workers’ Compensation Board in the Office of General Counsel and was later invited to join the NYS Workers’ Compensation Board’s Office of Appeals.
 In addition, I am a published author with the New York State Bar Association.
 In 2001 I passed the California Bar examination with the intention of continuing to practice Workers’ Compensation Law.

 However, when my child entered pre-school it was determined that he needed special education services.
 At that time, I was uneducated and unfamiliar with the Individuals with Disabilities Education Act, but nonetheless became a part of the system.
-After experiencing a lack of services and fighting for my child’s needs, I decided to return to work in a professional capacity.
+After experiencing a lack of services and fighting for my child’s needs, I decided to return to work in a professional capacity and with a focus on education law.

-Today it is a pleasure to be continuing my career with the Law Office of Matthew Storey.
-I have had the pleasure and the opportunity to expand my skills and work in a successful collaborative team environment.
+Today it is a pleasure to be continuing my career with the Law Office of Matthew Storey, one of the top special education law firms California features, and working with other talented and passionate California education lawyers.
+I have had the pleasure and the opportunity to expand my skills in education law and work in a successful collaborative team environment.

 Jennifer Holzman, Attorney

 My first job after graduating law school was as an attorney at the Children’s Law Center of Massachusetts.
-The Law Center promotes equal justice and opportunity for low-income children in a variety of situations, including their educational settings.
+The Law Center promotes equal justice and opportunity for low-income children in a variety of situations, including their educational settings, so I gained experience in education law early on.
 I represented children in special education and school discipline proceedings and in court-appointed care and protection cases.
 I learned how to address family and educational needs from some of the most dedicated, empathetic, and hard-working lawyers I have ever known.
 I regularly worked with parents and guardians, medical and mental health professionals, school personnel, and state social welfare agencies to effectively advocate for the best outcomes for my clients to successfully move forward in life.
 I also managed the Law Center’s Pro Bono panel, made up of volunteer attorneys who accepted special education cases pro bono so the Law Center could expand its reach.

 I then moved to Orange County, California and worked at boutique law firms and a major e-commerce retailer in a variety of areas of law, including professional licensing defense, general civil litigation, employment law, and criminal law.
 But there was always the “itch at the back of my neck” to return to working with children and families.

-After a few years of handling special education cases on my own, I had the wonderful opportunity to join the Law Office of Matthew Storey, APC, to work alongside other professionals who share the same goal of helping children reach their potential.
+After a few years of handling special education cases on my own, I had the wonderful opportunity to join the Law Office of Matthew Storey, one of the top special education law firms California has.
+I’m proud to work alongside other incredible California education lawyers who share the same goal of helping children reach their potential.

 When I’m not lawyering, I am usually busy driving my kids to school and their activities, increasing my cooking repertoire, and marking destinations off my travel bucket list.
 I live with my family in Laguna Beach, California.